 - Stockholm (Sweden)

 - Washington (USA)

-TuVPN offers a number of payment methods to users.
+On payment front, it offers various payment methods to users.
 You can purchase subscription via credit/debit cards, Mint, Neosurf, bitcoins, among a couple of other options.

-The option to pay with bitcoins is a pleasant surprise, as many of the lesser known VPN providers don’t accept bitcoin payments.
+The option to pay for VPN with bitcoins is a pleasant surprise, as many of the lesser known VPN providers don’t accept bitcoin payments.

 One of the major drawbacks of TuVPN is its small server network.
 Currently, the service has servers located in 9 countries:

 However, TuVPN has servers in most of the leading nations of the world, which is good enough if you are not too location-conscious.